GLP-1 receptor agonist: Type 2 diabetes

-GLP-1 agonists were initially developed for the treatment of type 2 diabetes.
-The 2025 American Diabetes Association (ADA) standards of medical care in diabetes include GLP-1 agonists or SGLT2 inhibitors as a first-line pharmacological therapy for type 2 diabetes in people who have or are at high risk for atherosclerotic cardiovascular disease or heart failure.
-ADA also recommend GLP-1 agonists for people with both type 2 diabetes and kidney disease.
-Both GLP-1 agonists and SGLT2 inhibitors can be combined with metformin, which has shown an enhanced lowering of A1C.
-GLP-1 receptor agonists should not be used in combination with DPP-4 enzyme inhibitors due to the lack of evidence that supports the enhancement of the GLP-1.
-One advantage of GLP-1 agonists over older insulin secretagogues such as sulfonylureas or meglitinides is that they have a lower risk of causing hypoglycemia while improving weight and cardiovascular and kidney health.
+GLP-1 agonists were initially developed to treat type 2 diabetes.
+The 2025 American Diabetes Association (ADA) standard of care in diabetes include GLP-1 agonists or SGLT2 inhibitors as a first-line pharmacological therapy for type 2 diabetes in people who have or are at high risk for atherosclerotic cardiovascular disease or heart failure.
+The ADA also recommends GLP-1 agonists for people with both type 2 diabetes and kidney disease.
+GLP-1 agonists and SGLT2 inhibitors can be combined with metformin, which has shown an enhanced lowering of A1C.
+GLP-1 receptor agonists are not recommended for use in combination with DPP-4 enzyme inhibitors due to lack of evidence.

+One advantage of GLP-1 agonists over older insulin secretagogues such as sulfonylureas or meglitinides is that they have a lower risk of hypoglycemia, while improving weight and cardiovascular and kidney health.
 ADA also recommends use of GLP-1 agonists instead of starting insulin therapy in people with type 2 diabetes who need additional glucose control, except when catabolism, hyperglycemia, or autoimmune diabetes is suspected.

-A 2021 meta-analysis found a 12% reduction in all-cause mortality when GLP-1 analogs are used in the treatment of type 2 diabetes, as well as significant improvements in cardiovascular and renal outcomes relative to nonusers.
-A 2023 meta-analysis including 13 cardiovascular outcome trials found that SGLT2 inhibitors reduce the risk for three-point major adverse cardiovascular events, especially in subjects with an estimated glomerular filtration rate (eGFR) below 60 mL/min, whereas GLP-1 receptor agonists were more beneficial in people with higher eGFRs.
+A 2021 meta-analysis reported a 12% reduction in all-cause mortality when GLP-1 agonists are used in the treatment of type 2 diabetes, as well as significant improvements in cardiovascular and renal outcomes relative to nonusers.
+A 2023 meta-analysis including 13 cardiovascular outcome trials reported that SGLT2 inhibitors reduce the risk for three-point major adverse cardiovascular events, especially in subjects with an estimated glomerular filtration rate (eGFR) below 60 mL/min, whereas GLP-1 receptor agonists were more beneficial in people with higher eGFRs.
 Likewise, the relative risk reduction of SGLT-2 inhibitor treatment was larger in populations with a higher proportion of albuminuria, but this relationship was not observed for GLP-1 receptor agonists.
 This suggests differential use of the two substance classes in people with preserved and reduced renal function or with and without diabetic nephropathy, respectively.
 GLP-1 agonists and SGLT2 inhibitors work to reduce HbA1c by different mechanisms and can be combined for enhanced effects.
-It is also possible that they provide additive cardioprotective effects.
+They may provide additive cardioprotective effects.

-The FDA has not approved GLP-1 agonists for type 1 diabetes, but they can be used off-label in addition to insulin to help people with type 1 diabetes improve their body weight and glucose control.
+The US Food and Drug Administration has not approved GLP-1 agonists for type 1 diabetes, but they have been used off-label in addition to insulin.